 It is well appreciated that experience leaves a lasting trace in the brain by modifying the efficacy of synaptic transmission between neurons.
 Such synaptic modifications occur throughout childhood to allow proper maturation of the brain in tune with the environment.
 And the same mechanisms ensure acquisition and storage of memory throughout life.
 Therefore, a fundamental question in neuroscience is to understand how experience alters synapses in the brain.
 The Lee lab approaches this question using multidisciplinary approaches combining electrophysiology, molecular/biochemistry, optogenetics, and imaging methods to study the changes that occur at synapses when a sensory modality is lost.
-Furthermore, we have been applying the current knowledge on the biological basis of synaptic plasticity to devise ways to treat memory disorders, especially the Alzheimer’s disease, which begins as a loss in the ability to form new memories.
+Furthermore, we have been applying the current knowledge on the biological basis of synaptic plasticity to devise ways to treat memory disorders and restore brain function following sensory loss.

 How is sensory loss compensated in the brain? – Cellular mechanisms of cross-modal plasticity